izqui/whoop-mcp/README.md

 ## Token Management

-- Tokens are stored in `~/.whoop-mcp/tokens.json` by default
+- Tokens are stored in `.whoop-tokens.json` in the project root
-- You can override the location with `WHOOP_TOKEN_FILE` environment variable
 - Access tokens expire after 1 hour
 - Refresh tokens are automatically used to obtain new access tokens
 - Run `pnpm refresh-token` to manually refresh tokens